Welcome to the AER

 A listserv has been established for VRTs to share experiences, ideas, and information to better serve our consumers.
 This list provides a forum to ask questions, share product information, discuss available and up coming technology, and stay connected with VRTs across the country to serve the ever growing and evolving community of people with vision loss.
 The list is available to anyone who would like to participate in a respectful and professional manner.
 To subscribe, view archives, edit your list settings, or unsubscribe, please click here.
 If you have any trouble signing on to the list you’re welcome to email the admin/moderator Sarah Heinrich, CVRT/COMS, [email protected].

-NEWSLETTERS and UPDATES
+NEWSLETTERS & UPDATES

 Winter 2024